Hakonechloa, Japanese Herb: planting, cultivation and care

 - Exposure partial shade, shade

-- Soil type neutral to acidic, fresh but well-drained, humus-bearing, light
+- Soil type neutral to acidic, fresh but drained, humus-bearing, light

 - Hardiness -15°C

 Hakonechloa takes its name from its region of origin.
-This grass naturally grows on rocky slopes of Japan’s main island, in Mount Hakone region.
-Its native habitat shows that Japanese forest grass, known as ‘Hakone Grass’ in English, prefers fresh but well-drained soil rich in humus.
-It can, however, grow in slightly clayey, heavy soil if this remains cool.
-Leaf colouration (especially autumn) is more intense in sunnier positions.
-Hakonechloa also tolerates shade, dappled light being ideal.
+This grass grows naturally on rocky slopes of Japan’s main island, in Mount Hakone region.
+Native habitat shows that Japanese forest grass, called ‘Hakone Grass’ by English speakers, favours fresh but well-drained, humus-rich soils.
+However, it can grow in slightly clayey, heavy soil if it remains moist.
+Leaf colour (particularly autumn display) is more intense in sunnier positions.
+Hakonechloa also tolerates shade, ideal being dappled light.

 This perennial belongs to family Poaceae (grasses), like Miscanthus, Stipa, Pennisetum.
-Hakonechloa is monospecific — there is in fact only one species, Hakonechloa macra — but several cultivars have been produced by hybridization, offering a range of very decorative leaf colours, such as Hakonechloa macra ‘All Gold’, or with attractive variegation, such as Hakonechloa macra ‘Aureola’.
+Hakonechloa is monotypic: there is only one species, Hakonechloa macra, but several cultivars have been produced by hybridization, offering a range of foliage that can be very bright, such as Hakonechloa macra ‘All Gold’, or with attractive variegation, such as Hakonechloa macra ‘Aureola’.

-All display linear leaves, borne on culms with a pendulous habit forming tufts that reach around 30 cm, sometimes more after a few years, and up to 50 cm for type species, the most vigorous, Hakonechloa macra.
+All display linear leaves, borne on culms with a pendulous habit forming tufts that rise to around 30 cm, sometimes more after a few years, and up to 50 cm for the type species, the most vigorous, Hakonechloa macra.

-Its supple habit gives impression of a large cushion cascading like a waterfall.
-This Japanese spreads gracefully in a series of successive waves.
-Growth is fairly slow and takes a few years to reach full potential.
+Its supple habit gives appearance of a large cushion fallen in love with a waterfall.
+This Japanese grass spreads gracefully in a series of successive waves.
+Its growth is rather slow and takes several years to reach its maximum.

 In autumn, foliage gradually changes colour.
-Some Japanese forest grasses adopt golden tones while others, such as Hakonechloa macra ‘Nicolas’, display bronze to orange shades.
+Some Japanese forest grasses opt for golden tones while others, such as Hakonechloa macra ‘Nicolas’, display bronze to orange shades.

 Foliage of Hakonechloas is elegant and decorative: H. macra, H. macra ‘Aureola’, H. macra ‘All Gold’ and H. macra ‘Naomi’